wyklq/ruststrap/README.md

 Patch rustllvm/PassWrapper.cpp with "Options.EmulatedTLS = 1; " before create local machine following the backend implementation in clang: http://reviews.llvm.org/D10524

+* When have two targets, the Android binary "llvm-config" cannot run in the host environment.
+So a change to makefile is required.
+As a workaround, a qucik hack to a standalone llvm-config to just output "llvm-config --libdir" is provided to support the rustc library compilation.

 # License